decred/politeia/README.md

 #### 4a.
 Setup cms database:

 CMS uses both the cache database and its own database.
-Once the cache database has been setup using the instructions above, you can setup the cms database using the script below.
+Once the cache database has been setup using the instructions above, you can setup the CMS database using the script below.
 CockroachDB must be running when you execute this script.